Unicepta/PRophet AI

 -

-Conduct stakeholder interviews or usability testing (if possible).
+Conduct stakeholder interviews or usability testing (when possible).

 -